Best Practices for Delaying Push Permission Requests: A Diagnostic Implementation Guide

 }

 Browser-Specific Constraint: Chromium enforces an immediate user gesture requirement for requestPermission().
-Ensure the soft-prompt click event propagates synchronously to the native call without async middleware, await delays, or setTimeout wrappers.
+Ensure the soft-prompt click event flows synchronously to the native call — avoid await-ing unrelated async work between the click handler and the requestPermission() call.

 Debugging Edge Cases & Compliance Validation